FIDM announces a broad expansion of on-campus learning and activities by this fall 2021. Learn more.

 In this course, students study various aspects of contemporary production and post-production practices for the film and entertainment industries.
 Students are introduced to the role of a producer on a project, including what a producer does and various pitfalls to avoid.
 Students also learn how to work effectively with a producer, as well as what is involved in producing their own original work.

 This course builds upon the prior curriculum and immerses students in the world of documentary production.
 Throughout the course, students shoot and produce their own documentary, having completed pre-production in prior quarters.
 Students will spend time shooting, reviewing dailies, and addressing individualized production issues as they arise.
-Upon completion of this course, students will have shot all material to be used in the post-production phase of the film.
-The ultimate documentary short resulting from this course will be submitted to festivals and showcased for family, friends, and industry guests.
+Upon completion of this course, students prepare finished material to be used in the post-production phase of the film.
+The ultimate documentary short resulting from this course is submitted to festivals and showcased for family, friends, and industry guests.
 Prerequisites: DIGI 3500, DIGI 3700A, DIGI 3700B, DIGI 4200

 During this course, students edit their original documentary and prepare it for submission to the Sundance Film Festival.
 Students become familiar with all submission standards for the festival, and must meet all delivery requirements in order to successfully complete this course.
 Prerequisites: DIGI 3500, DIGI 3700A, DIGI 3700B, DIGI 4200, DIGI 4450